Zoom Student Guide

 1. Log in to your Canvas course and click Zoom in the Course Navigation.

-• Click the Participants icon in the bottom toolbar.
+• Click Participants in the bottom toolbar.

 • In the panel that opens, hover over your name, click More, and select Rename.

-• Enter the name you would like displayed, and click Rename to save your changes.
+• Enter the name you would like displayed and click Rename to save your changes.

 Tips

-Participate during Zoom sessions
+Participate during a Zoom session

 Tips

-Present your work during Zoom sessions
+Present your work during a Zoom session

 Instructors can temporarily make you the presenter for a session.
 As a presenter, you can share your screen.